Acute myeloid leukaemia (AML) causes

 Like most cancers, AML is more common in older people.
 This is because the longer we live, the more chance there is for accidental errors to happen in our DNA.

 Just over 2,900 people are diagnosed with AML each year in the UK.
 People of all ages can develop AML, but you’re more likely to get AML over the age of 60.
-The most common age to develop AML is between 85 and 89 years old.
-Around a quarter of people who are diagnosed are under 60.
+The most common age to develop AML is between 85 and 89 years old, although it can affect people of any age: around a quarter of people who are diagnosed are under 60.

-In some very rare cases, children can develop AML.
+Even children can develop AML, although this is rare.
 We have separate information about childhood AML.

 Sex at birth

-People who are born male are slightly more likely to get AML than people born female, but we don’t know why.
-Around 44% of AML cases in the UK are in females, and 56% are in males.
+People who are born male are slightly more likely to get AML than people born female, but we do not know why.
+Just under half (around 44%) of AML cases in the UK are in females, and just over half (56%) are in males.

 Family history

-In most cases, AML doesn’t run in families.
+In most cases, AML does not run in families.
 But in some families, there are more cases of AML than we’d expect to occur by chance.
 If you are worried about leukaemia in your family, talk to your doctor.

 Smoking

 Long-term exposure to certain chemicals could increase the risk of getting AML.
 One of these chemicals is called benzene, which is found in cigarette smoke.
-This could explain why people who smoke have a slightly higher risk of getting AML, although most people who smoke never get AML.
+This could explain why people who smoke have a slightly higher risk of getting AML.

 Other conditions

-If you have another condition which affects the production of myeloid blood cells, such as myelofibrosis or myelodysplastic syndromes (MDS), you can be at higher risk of getting AML.
+People who have some other types of blood cancer can be more likely to get AML.
+This includes myelofibrosis or myelodysplastic syndromes (MDS).
 There are specific treatments for AML that has developed from another blood condition.

 Previous cancer treatment

 Some people develop AML after having chemotherapy, radiotherapy or other specific drugs in the past for another illness.
-The AML can develop a number of years later.
+The AML can develop several years later.

 This type of AML is called treatment-related or therapy-related AML (tAML).
 Certain types of treatment are more likely to cause this than others.

-If you have treatment-related AML (tAML), we have more information about how this might impact your prognosis.
+If you have tAML, we have more information about how this might impact your prognosis.

 Children with Down's syndrome are at an increased risk of developing any type of acute leukaemia.
 We have separate information about childhood leukaemia.